GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

 **Update, August 2022**

-* Added an important security information that the IdP needs to check if the `Referer` header matches the origin the RP registered in advance on [the ID token endpoint](#id-token-endpoint).
+* Added an important security information.
+The identity provider (IdP) needs to check if the `Referer` header matches the origin the RP registered in advance on [the ID token endpoint](#id-token-endpoint).